alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Proposed Change
 ---------------

-The key idea is that making programs level-correct guarantees a clear stage separation which allows the compiler to reason about stages in order to deliver on our motivation.
+The key idea is that making programs level-correct guarantees a separation of imports into independent stages which enables the compiler to improve compilation according to our motivation.

 The key change necessary for level-correctness is to forbid identifiers *implicitly* being available at both compile-time and run-time in exchange for